When you shop around for car insurance online (and you should be every six months), you’ll be faced with a lot of dropdown menus.

 And more.
 Now, most providers will give you a description of what these cover, but that doesn’t always help you decide how much you need.

 Determining the precise amount of insurance you need is a worthwhile exercise.
 Once you find your “goldilocks zone,” you’ll save hundreds per year and ensure that you’re not over or underinsured in any particular area.
-Plus, knowing exactly what coverage you want makes it easier for aggregators like Gabi to find you super low rates every six months.

 I know it sounds like hyperbole, but take it from me: purchasing the right amount of coverage also relieves a lot of unseen stress.

 So let’s reach that goal for you.
 How much of each type of insurance do you really need?

 Property damage liability insurance covers the other drivers’ bills when you cause an accident.
 That’s why it’s required in 48 out of 50 states; it makes the roads safer for everyone.

 Before discussing how much PDL you need, we need to cover bodily injury liability, since they’re usually bundled together.

 Bodily injury liability (BIL)